PLANNING

 WHAT KIND OF TICKETS DO I PURCHASE?

-If you think you may return to Disney in a year, consider an Annual Passport.
-By purchasing the annual pass, you can return to Disney World next year (a few weeks earlier than this year) and not have to pay for admission tickets again.
+If you think you may return to Disney multiple times in a year, consider an Annual Pass.
+By purchasing the Annual Pass, you can return to Walt Disney World over and over and not have to pay for admission tickets each time.
 Take a look at our analysis of when it makes more sense to buy an Annual Pass over other types of tickets.
 Sometimes discounted hotel rates are also offered to Annual Passholders and Florida Residents.

 HOW MUCH IS THIS GOING TO COST?